botmakeradmin/botmakeradmin.github.io/docs/en/client-actions.md

 ## Go to anothe rule

 This handy method makes possible to execute a rule when the Client Action ends.
-This is helpful when after saying something to the user or change some session or user state, you want to fire a rule to continue the conversational flow.
+This is helpful when, after saying something to the user or change some session or user state, you want to fire a rule to continue the conversational flow.

 ```javascript
 result.gotoRule('a rule name');